LorenzoCorbella74/my-gen/README.md

 - `--config`: Optional path to a JSON file to pre-populate the context.
 - `--verbose`: Optional path to enable verbose logging.
 - `--doc`: Convert the `.gen` file to markdown documentation.
+- `--list`: List available templates from the repository.
+- `--template=<name>`: Download and execute a template from the repository.

 ## .gen file SYNTAX & DSL Example
 **.gen** file contains commands line by line based on a simple custom Domain Specific Language.